urgdog/urg.systems/thonks/homelab.md

 You should probably make a router or strongly segment between:
 - blood-ritual knowledge extraction site (lab)
  and
-- land of greater than 40% uptime (production) where partner can WFH safely.
+- land of uptime (production) where partner can WFH safely.

 Do not become "A Problem" layered atop "ISP problems".
 Very confusing and trust damaging.
 Not good.